Stratio/ingestion/doc/src/site/sphinx/apache-logs-demo.rst

     select * from test.access_logs;

-- ElasticSearch: Enter in Kibana http://IP:5601 in Dashboard Tab You can Load saved dashboard and select "Apache Logs Demo Dashboard".
+- ElasticSearch: Strart Kibana if it is stopped (``./opt/sds/kibana-4.0.2-linux-x64/kibana``) Enter in Kibana http://IP:5601 in Dashboard Tab You can Load saved dashboard and select "Apache Logs Demo Dashboard".
 Due to date of logs, you must select a new time filter between July-1995 and Agoust-1995.

 Conection with Stratio Streaming